aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-via-console.md

 ---
-title: Migrate from Redis®* to Aiven for Redis®* using Aiven Console
+title: Migrate from Redis®* to Aiven for Caching using Aiven Console
 ---

-Redis®\* is an open-source, in-memory data structure store used as a database, cache, message broker, and streaming engine.
+Redis®* is an open-source, in-memory data structure store used as a database, cache, message broker, and streaming engine.

-Migrating your Redis®\* databases, whether on-premise or cloud-hosted, to Aiven for Redis®\* managed service is straightforward.
+Migrating your Redis®* databases, whether on-premise or cloud-hosted, to Aiven for Redis®* managed service is straightforward.
 The Aiven console provides a guided wizard to assist you with the migration process.